Bubbie’s Plant Burgers are a delicious testament to the power of teamwork

 I think it’s safe to say the pandemic has been a nightmare for almost everyone in the restaurant industry, but for Riccio, the pestilence has been a daily reminder about her condition.
 She has a rare genetic connective tissue disorder that, in her younger days as a line cook, compelled her to pop ungodly amounts of aspirin to manage the pain.
-Once she weened herself off analgesics, Riccio discovered she was severely allergic to dairy products, which might have been a death sentence to a lesser chef, the kind who orders butter, cream and cheese by the pallet.
+Once she weaned herself off analgesics, Riccio discovered she was severely allergic to dairy products, which might have been a death sentence to a lesser chef, the kind who orders butter, cream and cheese by the pallet.
 Riccio just changed her approach and kept on cooking: She now re-creates some of her favorite dishes in plant form.

 Of course, some things can’t be changed with a simple shift in philosophy.
 Riccio’s illness has left her with a compromised immune system, which, for a coronavirus, is like oxygen to a fire.
 The chef basically went into hiding, forced to work graveyard shifts at Pow Pow, the couple’s first restaurant on H Street NE; or at home in a test kitchen that Sharkey built; or at the new Plant Food Lab on M Street NW, which the pair opened in the middle of the pandemic.
 The lab, incidentally, is also the temporary home to Riccio and Sharkey’s latest project, the kosher-certified Bubbie’s Plant Burgers and Fizz, which will operate as a takeout before migrating to Adams Morgan next year, with its own dedicated space and an expanded menu.